Diego-Linux/nightshoes-simple-shop-to-beginners/README.md

 ## 1 - npm install
 ## 2 - npm start
-## 3 - In your browser, access: localhost:5000
+## 3 - In your browser access: localhost:5000